Douglas Hodge (businessman): College admissions bribery scandal

 In March 2019 Hodge appeared in US federal district court in Boston to face charges of conspiracy to commit mail fraud and honest services fraud, asserting that he allegedly paid over a half a million dollars in bribes so that three of his children would be admitted into Georgetown University and the University of Southern California (USC), as part the 2019 college admissions bribery scandal.
 He did not enter a plea.
 He was released on $500,000 bond.
 Assistant US Attorney Eric S. Rosen told the court Hodge was a flight risk with “unlimited resources,” and facing a maximum prison term of 20 years if convicted.

 The allegations detailed how Hodge paid entities controlled by William “Rick” Singer (who has entered a guilty plea admitting that he was the ringleader of the scheme) and corrupt school officials, to bribe coaches and college officials to get them to present Hodge's children as sports team recruits, despite them not having the requisite athletic ability.
 Recruits had a better chance of being admitted, as compared to non-recruits with similar academic credentials.

 Hodge first began paying Singer in 2008, when he wanted to have Georgetown University admit one of his daughters.
 Hodge's daughter then submitted an application to Georgetown asserting she had won a number of United States Tennis Association (USTA) tournaments, while in fact she had never played in a USTA match.
-The daughter was accepted to Georgetown with assistance from the tennis coach, who is now also being criminally charged, and she never played tennis at the university.
+The daughter was accepted to Georgetown with assistance from the tennis coach, who was also criminally charged, and she never played tennis at the university.

 In 2013 Hodge used Singer again, this time to help another daughter get into USC.
 She was falsely presented to a USC committee as a soccer recruit who had played on a national champion tournament team, was co-captain of a Japan national team, and was an All-American.
 She was admitted into USC, but did not ever play soccer.